bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 - standardized into analysis-ready fields (dates, categories, KPIs)

--Only records that passed validation were promoted into the analytical layer.
+- Only records that passed validation were promoted into the analytical layer.

 The result is a clean, reliable dataset designed to answer real business questions, including: